jojozhuang/jojozhuang.github.io/_cloud/amazon-aws/aws-vpc-access-control-lists.md

 * Network ACLs have separate inbound and outbound rules, and each rule can either allow or deny traffic.
 * Network ACLs are stateless; responses to allowed inbound traffic are subject to the rules for outbound traffic (and vice versa.)

+## 2. Lab - ACL
-We have two ACLs.
+Currently, We have two ACLs.
 One is default ACL, another is custom ACL for the custom VPC.
+We will create a new ACL test the instance connection.
+### 2.1 Creating Custom ACL
+Go to Services->Networking & Content Delivery->VPC, select Network ACLs, Create network ACL.
 ![image](/assets/images/cloud/4109/7-5-acl-1.png)
-Create new ACL, select the custom VPC.
+Set name, select the custom VPC, Create.
 ![image](/assets/images/cloud/4109/7-5-acl-2.png)
-By default all inbound and outbound requests are denied.
+New VPC is created.
+By default, all inbound and outbound requests are denied.
 ![image](/assets/images/cloud/4109/7-5-acl-3.png)
-Test the port 80.
-SSh to web server, run commands to create a web page and start web server.
+### 2.2 Testing ACL(Port 80)
+Remote log into the instance(web server) through ssh.
+Run the following scripts to install and start Apache server, then use it to host a static web page.
 ```raw
 [root@ip-10-0-1-251 ec2-user]# yum install httpd -y
 [root@ip-10-0-1-251 ec2-user]# chkconfig httpd on